annalaczko/ADL-AI-Generated-Image-Detection/Report.md

 #### 4. Run the notebook

-To see the results simply open Notebook.ipynb and run it.
+To see the results simply open Notebook - Assignment 2.ipynb and run it.

 #### 5. Access Documentation